Have you been trying to find a way to share your family history research with others, but don’t know where to start?

 Genealogy and writing go hand-in-hand, and there are many ways to express and organize your family tree discoveries on paper!

-This article will introduce and compare several different types of genealogy writing projects, provide some important tips, and include a list of helpful references to learn more about genealogical writing.
+This article will introduce and compare several different types of genealogy writing projects, provide some important tips, and include a list of helpful references to learn how to write a family history.

 Why you should start writing now